 4.5 We can also change the start date for the supply if:

 (a) We don’t have all the information we need to complete your switch (including the answers to any questions we’ve asked you),

 (b) Or you tell us you’ve changed your mind,

-(b) Together energy will request a read from you once per month, if we do not receive at least one read every 4 months, Together reserve the right to increase your Direct Debit to be in line with industry forecasted consumption or by 20% of your monthly Direct Debit, whichever is greatest.
+(b) Together energy will request a read from you at least quarterly. if we do not receive at least one read per meter every 4 months, we reserve the right to increase your Direct Debit to be in line with industry forecasted consumption or by 25% of your monthly Direct Debit, whichever is greatest.

-4.7 If you are on a fixed plan, your charges will remain the same for the duration of your contract (for example, 12 months) from the start date of your supply.
+4.7 If you are on a fixed plan, your charges, but not necessarily your monthly costs, will remain the same for the duration of your contract (for example, 12 months) from the start date of your supply.

 5.1 We will send you a “statement of renewal” (also known as a “contract expiry notice”) between 42 and 49 days before your fixed plan is due to end, informing you of the options available to you.